Beyond Grids: Multi-objective Bayesian Optimization With Adaptive Discretization: Experiments

 \subsection{Performance metrics}

-We use a combination of three different performance metrics, namely hypervolume, $\epsilon$-accuracy, and $\epsilon$-coverage.
-Since all of the objective functions tested are continuous, so is the Pareto front, and thus it contains infinitely many points.
-Then, to compute the metrics, we sample $10000$ sample points from the input space, evaluating the objective function at each of these points, and then computing the Pareto front.
-Notice that we keep the difference between two consecutive sampled points less than $\frac{\epsilon}{10}$ so that we can reasonably use the Pareto front computed from the discretized objective function as the true Pareto front.
-Below we describe the performance metrics.\
+We use a combination of three performance metrics: $\epsilon$-accuracy ratio, $\epsilon$-coverage ratio, and average mean-squared error (MSE).
+Since the objective functions tested are continuous, the true Pareto front contains infinitely many points.
+To compute the metrics, we approximate the true Pareto front by sampling $10,000$ points uniformly from the input space, evaluating the objective function at these points, and identifying the Pareto optimal designs among them.